Canoeing The French River From Top To Bottom:

 We made the following choices as we planned our route:

-- We went down the main channel on the south side of Okikendawt Island after doing the 580-meter Portage Channel portage and the Cradle Rapids portage.
+- We went down the main channel on the south side of Okikendawt Island.
 I planned on checking out the pictograph at Cradle Rapids.

 - We went down the south side of Eighteen Mile Island so we could experience the half-dozen sets of rapids in the Five Mile Rapids section.
 Also, the North Channel has quite a few more cottages along its shore and when canoe tripping, fewer cottages is always better!